clibdev/yolov5-face/README.md

 * Original pretrained models and converted ONNX models from GitHub [releases page](https://github.com/clibdev/yolov5-face/releases). (🔥)
 * Installation with [requirements.txt](requirements.txt) file.
 * The [wider_val.txt](data/widerface/val/wider_val.txt) file for WIDERFace evaluation.
-* The following deprecations has been fixed:
+* The following deprecations and errors has been fixed:
   * UserWarning: torch.meshgrid: in an upcoming release, it will be required to pass the indexing argument.
   * DeprecationWarning: 'np.float' is a deprecated alias for builtin 'float'.
   * FutureWarning: Cython directive 'language_level' not set.
   * Cython Warning: Using deprecated NumPy API.
+  * AttributeError: module 'numpy' has no attribute 'int'.
+  * RuntimeError: result type Float can't be cast to the desired output type long int.

 # Installation